MAHENDRA9535/student-academic-tracker/README.md

-# student-management-tracker
+# student-academic-tracker
-this repository consists of a project on student acadamic tracker made with the help of html, css and  dbms. step-1 first install an API(application programming interface) such as VScode or any other API. step-2 download all the files from the repository. step-3
+this repository consists of a project on student acadamic tracker made with the help of html, css and  dbms. step-1 first install an API(application programming interface) or a IDE such as VScode or any other API. step-2 download all the files from the repository. step-3